 - The necessary skills and knowledge to study successfully at level 4

-- An awareness of the importance of communication and collaboration within the sports, exercise and health fields, and develop these skills over the duration of the programme
+- An awareness of the importance of communication and collaboration within the sports, exercise and nutrition fields, and develop these skills over the duration of the programme

 - Numeracy skills and competencies required for your subject area

 There are five modules, four have 20 credits and one has 40 credits, as detailed below.